cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/communicate/support-survey-participants.md

 ## Validate credentials for attribute-based survey access

-Your organization may use [attribute-based access](https://go.microsoft.com/fwlink/?linkid=2230745), which is often set up for access with a QR code or shortened link.
-If a user sees a "could not validate credentials" message, they'll reach out to confirm their details.
+Your organization may use [attribute-based access](/../../viva/glint/setup/attribute-based-survey-access), which is often set up for access with a QR code or shortened link.
+If a user sees a **could not validate credentials** message, they reach out to confirm their details.
 To confirm a user’s credentials, go to Viva Glint Advanced Configuration.
-Export their information as it was when the survey launched with the [Export Users from a Survey Cycle Data App](https://go.microsoft.com/fwlink/?linkid=2245700).
+Export their information as it was when the survey launched with the [Export Users from a Survey Cycle Data App](/../../viva/glint/setup/glint-data-apps).

 ## Resend survey invites